BatchClayderman/Cryptography-Schemes/README.md

 - Execute ``for /r %f in (*.py) do python "%f" Y 0`` in a Windows terminal to execute all the Python scripts in the root folder of the cryptography schemes if you wish to execute all categories of Python scripts.
 - Add `` > NUL`` to the end of the command lines if the printing affects the computation of the time consumption in a Windows terminal.

+To enhance the robustness, type checks will be performed in each scheme procedure.
+Scheme procedures will be surrounded by the ``try--except`` structure.

 If you wish to search a specified string throughout the whole repository in a local clone, the Linux command ``find .. -type f -name "*.py" -exec echo {} \; -exec grep "${stringsToBeSearched}" {} \;`` should be fine.

 ### 1.2 Computation details